-Main providers/partners: South Derbyshire District Council, Highways Agency, Derbyshire Council, Department for Transport

-Existing capacity and recent provision: The key road infrastructure within South Derbyshire is: A50, A38, A511, A512, A444, A5132, A516 and A514 but outside the District the M1 (Junctions 22 to 24A) and A42/M42 are also very important.

-Parts of the Derby HMA experience significant levels of congestion.
+- 14.1 Main providers/partners: South Derbyshire District Council, Highways Agency, Derbyshire Council, Department for Transport - 14.2 Existing capacity and recent provision: The key road infrastructure within South Derbyshire is: A50, A38, A511, A512, A444, A5132, A516 and A514 but outside the District the M1 (Junctions 22 to 24A) and A42/M42 are also very important. - 14.3 Parts of the Derby HMA experience significant levels of congestion.
 Particular issues occur at the A38 Derby junctions and congestion is expected to be a growing problem at the A50/A38 and A50/A514 junctions.
 Pinch point works were completed on the A38/A52 (Markeaton Island) and A61 (Abbey Hill Junction) in 2015 and have provided some capacity improvements on the A38 to the north of Derby.
-However the grade separation of three junctions (Kingsway, Markeaton, and Abbey Hill) is proposed from for 2022 to further alleviate congestion along the A38 corridor.
+However the grade separation of three junctions (Kingsway, Markeaton, and Abbey Hill) is proposed to be completed by 2024 to further alleviate congestion along the A38 corridor.
 Outside the HMA, large portions of the M1 also suffer from congestion, with the A50 connection at Junction 24 being of particular relevance to Derby and South Derbyshire.
-However Highways Mitigations works in the vicinity of Junction 24 are proposed as part of the Est Midlands Gateway Scheme, which together with the £120m works due for completion in late 2018 to upgrade the M1 between Junction 23a and Junction 25 to a smart Motorway will address capacity issues on this part of the Strategic Road Network.

-The urban areas beyond the District boundary are badly affected by congestion, particularly Burton upon Trent at the A511 (burton Bridge) and A444/A5189 (St Peters Bridge) over the River Trent and on radial routes leading to the centre of Derby.
-A recent £6.1million package of works has been undertaken on St Peter's Bridge in Burton on Trent to strengthen and extend the life of the bridge, and allow for continued use by Heavy Goods Vehicles, whilst further works to strengthen, resurface and upgrade gullies is planned for Burton Bridge in 2018.
-Within South Derbyshire's capacity is highly constrained at the A511/A514 'Tollgate' roundabout in Woodville, although proposals to deliver Woodville to Swadlincote Regenration Route, together with the potential for more capacity enhancements funded by new development could help ease congestion on this island.

-The Nottingham/Derby to Birmingham and Derby to Crewe railway lines run through the District, with small stations at Hatton and Willington, the latter offering relatively infrequent services.
+However, Highways Mitigations works in the vicinity of Junction 24 are proposed as part of the East Midlands Gateway Scheme, which together with the £120m works due for completion in Spring, 2019 to upgrade the M1 between Junction 23a and Junction 25 to a smart Motorway, will address capacity issues on this part of the Strategic Road Network. - 14.4 The urban areas beyond the District boundary are badly affected by congestion, particularly Burton upon Trent at the A511 (Burton Bridge) and A444/A5189 (St Peters Bridge) over the River Trent and on radial routes leading to the centre of Derby.
+A recent £6.1million package of works has been undertaken on St Peter's Bridge in Burton on Trent to strengthen and extend the life of the bridge, and allow for continued use by Heavy Goods Vehicles, whilst further works to strengthen, resurface and upgrade gullies at Burton Bridge was completed in 2018.
+Within South Derbyshire's capacity is highly constrained at the A511/A514 'Tollgate' roundabout in Woodville, although proposals to deliver Woodville to Swadlincote Regeneration Route, together with the potential for more capacity enhancements funded by new development could help ease congestion on this island. - 14.5 The Nottingham/Derby to Birmingham and Derby to Crewe railway lines run through the District, with small stations at Hatton and Willington, the latter offering relatively infrequent services.
 The nearest station to Swadlincote is at Burton upon Trent.
 The preferred route for HS2 will run through Leicestershire, to the east of the District, with the nearest station at Toton Sidings, near Long Eaton.
 Railway lines currently used purely for freight also pass through the northern and southern parts of the District.